MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-iscsi.md

 <!-- iSCSISecurity_ChangeCHAPSecret-Description-Begin -->
 <!-- Description-Source-ADMX -->
-If enabled then do not allow the initiator CHAP secret to be changed.
+If enabled then don't allow the initiator CHAP secret to be changed.
 If disabled then the initiator CHAP secret may be changed.
 <!-- iSCSISecurity_ChangeCHAPSecret-Description-End -->

 <!-- iSCSISecurity_ChangeCHAPSecret-Editable-Begin -->